 18. Supervisor's Signature and Final Grade

 Try not to wait until the afternoon of the deadline to submit your thesis.
-Make sure well in advance that your supervisor will be here when you need his or her signature; no thesis can be accepted without a supervisor's original signature on the title pages.
-The Department signature (Albert R Meyer) will be furnished automatically later.
-Be sure to pick up a grade sheet from the Undergraduate Office before you hand in your thesis.
+Make sure well in advance that your supervisor will be here when you need his or her signature; no thesis can be accepted without the student's and supervisor's original signature on the title pages.
+The Department signature (Katrina LaCurts) will be furnished automatically later.
+Be sure to download and print a grade sheet before you hand in your thesis.
 Have your supervisor fill out the grade sheet at the same time that he or she signs your thesis.
 Remember that your final thesis grade must be handed in with your thesis.
 In emergencies we will accept phoned-in or emailed grades from supervisors as long as the grade sheet is sent promptly.

 19. Copies, Binders, Labels and Clips

 Submit only two (2) copies of your thesis.
 They must both be on acid free paper.
-The title page (see samples in Section 26 and Section 27) must bear your and your thesis supervisor's original signatures as well as the signature of the VI-A company thesis supervisor if VI-A thesis.
+The title page (see samples in Section 26 and Section 27) must bear your and your thesis supervisor's original signatures as well as the signature of the 6-A company thesis supervisor if VI-A thesis.
 The Departmental signature will be provided later.
-It is customary to give your thesis supervisor at least one copy when you finish.
+In addition to the two copies submitted to 38-476, it is customary to give your thesis supervisor at least one copy when you finish.

 The copies must be submitted in temporary binders consisting of two pieces of cardboard and binder clips, pictured right.
 (Note the placement of the binder clip at the upper left of the document including the covers).
-These are available free (recycled) in a cabinet outside the Hayden Library, and usually in the Course VI Undergraduate Office.
+These are available for free (recycled) at MIT Archives, and new at CopyTech.
 Do not hole-punch or bind your thesis in any other way.
 On the front cover of each binder, tape a label containing your name.

 20. The Thesis Receipt/Grade Sheet and the Degree List

-Before you come to the Course VI Undergraduate Office to submit your thesis, use the checklist in Appendix F to be sure you're ready.
-You must bring the grade sheet/thesis receipt form with you when you hand in your thesis.
+Before you come to the Course VI Undergraduate Office to submit your thesis, use the checklist to be sure you're ready.
+You must bring two copies of the grade sheet/thesis receipt form with you when you hand in your thesis.
 Do not trust anyone else to hand carry the grade sheet or let it be sent in the Institute mail.
 At that time your name will be checked against the Degree List.
-[If you intend to graduate in that term and you're not on that list (which is maintained by the Registrar) you will be sent to Ms. Marti Ward (5-111, x3-5235), to remedy that.]
+[If you intend to graduate in that term and you're not on that list (which is maintained by the Registrar) you will need to add yourself at http://student.mit.edu.
 If you've followed these instructions successfully, your thesis will be accepted, and your thesis receipt/grade sheet will be stamped with an official Department stamp.
 Keep your receipt; it is your evidence that you did turn in a thesis.